chainguard-dev/edu/content/chainguard/chainctl/chainctl-docs/chainctl_images_diff.md

 ```
   -h, --help              help for diff
-      --mode string       Specifies the mode of the diff operation between: local or server (default "local")
       --platform string   Specifies the platform in the form os/arch (e.g. linux/amd64, linux/arm64) (default "linux/amd64")
 ```